OpenDocCN/python-notes-zh/docs/pycon-2017/P1-Brandon-Rhodes---The-Dictionary-Even-Mightier---PyCon-2017---哒哒哒儿尔---BV1Ms411H7jG.md

  But if you look on stack overflow， order isn't something that people are going to stumble across。 It's something they already expect dictionaries to have。 The human mind， naturally， by its nature。 expects dictionaries to have order。 If you've ever taught Python， this is always a stumbling block。 Raymond thinks the guarantee might be almost inevitable， but Beasley says this is permanent。

- and I agree with him。 I say 3。6 is brought about dictionaries for humans。 [Applause]。 I don't think they're ever rolling this one back because the normal programmer who doesn't even know about hash tables has always expected them to be ordered。 and will write code that depends on it。 I end with the wish slightly modified that I ended my last talk with。 May your hashes be unique。 Your keys rarely collide， and your dictionaries be forever ordered。
+ and I agree with him。 I say 3。6 is brought about dictionaries for humans。 [Applause]。 I don't think they're ever rolling this one back because the normal programmer who doesn't even know about hash tables has always expected them to be ordered。 and will write code that depends on it。 I end with the wish slightly modified that I ended my last talk with。 May your hashes be unique。 Your keys rarely collide， and your dictionaries be foreve[r ordered。

  Thank you very much。
 ![](img/5243fa82c8418d4a9230f5750f6730c5_6.png)